tarsoqueiroz/aboutBlockchain/Training/TLF Intro to HL Sovereign/README.md

 ![The W3C Verifiable Credentials Model](./images/The_W3C_Verifiable_Credentials_Model_updated.png)

+*The W3C Verifiable Credentials Model*

 Compared to the paper credentials model that we talked about in the last chapter, verifiable credentials are far more secure.
 The verifier is not a person trying to identify a forged document.
 Instead, if the cryptographic verification succeeds, the verifier can be certain of the validity of the data—those same three attributes proven when verifying a paper credential.
 That means that the problem of whether the verifier trusts the holder more or less goes away.
 The holder cannot forge the cryptography protecting the verifiable credentials and so the data acquired can be accepted without further concern.

 However, there does remain a challenge with a verifiable credential—and it's actually the same thing with a paper credential:

-_Do you trust the issuer and the process by which the issuer decided to issue the credential?_
+*Do you trust the issuer and the process by which the issuer decided to issue the credential?*

 To trust the information in a credential, it is necessary that the verifier trust the issuer and that the issuer’s processes are carried out with integrity.
 For an official government-issued identity document (driver’s license, passport, etc.) that might be an easy decision.
 In many cases, the verifier will require the holder to present credentials only from issuers known to the verifier.